tum-ens/EnTiSe/README.rst

 Key Features
 ------------
-- Multiple time series types including DHW, HVAC, and more in the works.
+- Multiple time series types including DHW, HVAC, PV, and more in the works.

 - Flexible pipeline- and strategy-based architecture for customizable time series generation.

 - Support for dependent methods to create related time series.

+- Two access patterns: batch processing via TimeSeriesGenerator or direct method imports for individual control.

 Getting Started